2-alchemists/krossboard-docs/content/docs/deploy-for-amazon-eks.md

 ```

 ## Step 6: Get Access to Krossboard UI
-Open a browser tab and point it to this URL `http://krossboard-ip/`.
-Replace **krossboard-ip** with the IP address of the created Krossboard instance.
+Open a browser tab and point it to this URL `http://instance-addr/` while replacing **instance-addr** with the IP address of the Krossboard instance.

+Here are credentials to log in:

 * **Username:** krossboard
 * **Password (default):** Kr0sSB8qrdAdm